HarryShomer/spotify-web-api/README.md

 ## Supported APIs

-As of right now only the following Spotify Web APIs are supported:
+As of right now only the following sections of the API are supported:

 * [Browse](https://developer.spotify.com/documentation/web-api/reference/browse/)
 * [Artists](https://developer.spotify.com/documentation/web-api/reference/artists/)